rahulwadhwa238/react-native-masked-input/README.md

 }
 ```

-The `onChangeText` prop is the only prop you'll really need to make the masked input work: you should control this prop value by saving it in your wrapper component state and setting it.
+The `onChangeText` prop is the only prop you'll really need to make the masked input work: you should control this prop value by saving it in your wrapper component state.

 ## A complete example